Winter Storm Warning from SAT 9:00 AM CST until SUN 12:00 PM CST

 Fayette County

-accumulations of 4 to 7 inches and ice accumulation of up to a
+of 3 to 6 inches and ice accumulations of around one tenth of an

-tenth of an inch.
-Winds gusting as high as 35 mph could cause

 PRECAUTIONARY/PREPAREDNESS ACTIONS…